valango/keep-tidy/README.md

 It also provides a simple API for easier debugging and diagnostics.
 All this works in both back-end and front-end environments.

-Processing DOM events or similar in OO code implies correct releasing those.
+Processing DOM events or similar in OO code implies correct set-up and releasing of event handlers.
-Similarly, class instances bound to other objects may need special care to prevent dreaded memory leaks from occurring.
+Also, cross-referenced class instances and other objects need special care to prevent the dreaded memory leaks.
 The _**`TidyOwner`**_ base class interface of _**`own`**_ property and _**`dispose()`**_ method may save you from writing boring boilerplate code and possibly making mistakes in those cases.